6 Dimensions of Data Quality, Examples, and Measurement

 Data Quality Measurement

-This is simply the ratio of total records available to the defective records found by one of the data quality dimensions.
+This is simply the ratio of total records available to the defective records identified by one of the data quality dimensions.

 Data Quality Dimension Measurement